tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

 ### Task 3: Install AdventureWorks sample database

-In this task, you will install the AdventureWorks database in SQL 2008 R2.
+In this task, you will install the AdventureWorks database in SQL Server 2008 R2.
 It will act as the "on-premises" data warehouse database that you will migrate to Azure SQL Database.

-1. On the SqlServer2008R2 VM, open a web browser, and navigate to the GitHub site containing the sample AdventureWorks 2008 R2 database at <https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks2008r2>.
+1. On the SqlServer2008 VM, open a web browser, and navigate to the GitHub site containing the sample AdventureWorks 2008 R2 database at <https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks2008r2>.

 2. Scroll down under Assets, and select `adventure-works-2008r2-dw.script.zip`.